Pippapips/ZenECS/Docs/tooling/ecs-explorer.md

 **Cause:** The Kernel has no current world selected.

 **Solution:**
-- Create a world: `kernel.CreateWorld("MyWorld", setAsCurrent: true)`
+- Create a world: `kernel.CreateWorld(null, "MyWorld", setAsCurrent: true)`
 - Or set an existing world as current: `kernel.SetCurrentWorld(myWorld)`

 ### No Entities Shown